-Married with three children, Russell has lived in the City of Melville since 1983 and worked as a Senior Teacher at Wesley College from 1983 before retiring to take up the Mayoral role full-time in 2012.
+Married with three children, and now grandchildren, Russell has lived in the City of Melville since 1983 and worked as a Senior Teacher at Wesley College from 1983 before retiring to take up the Mayoral role full-time in 2012.

-Russell has brought about significant change within the City during this period and list among his primary achievements:
+Russell has brought about significant change within the City, among his primary achievements:

 - Leading the fight to construct the Melville Bypass (Roe 8 and Roe 9)

 - Liaising with State and Federal Governments to raise $1.6B in road funding for the south-west region

 - Instigating the Urban Forest and foreshore Protection Strategies to combat global warming

 - Significantly reducing rates for seniors from 2014 onward by including waste charges with the general rate